 - Glue stick

 - Draw the shape of two large double-pointed ovals and two small double-pointed ovals.
 You may like to pre-print these onto the paper for your class.

 - Cut out the shapes for each piece of colored paper.

-- Creating a pattern, overlap each shape and paste together in an arc shape to create tail feathers.
+- Creating a pattern, overlap each shape, and paste them together in an arc shape to create tail feathers.

 - Staple your tail feathers to your paper roll.

 - Cut a tiny triangle for a beak and two little feet.